Togtja/IMT2681_Ass2/README.md

 }
 ```

-## Deletion (Todo)
+## Deletion

-To delete a webhook, send a DELETE request to the URL identifying the webhook (resource id) to be deleted.
+To delete a webhook, send a DELETE request to the Webhook endpoint `/repocheck/v1/webhooks/ID` or as a Payload identifying the webhook (resource id) to be deleted.

 # Deviation/Changes from assignment requirements